 The expedition vessel Reef Prince will be waiting for you within the Geraldton Marina.
 Please arrive 15-20 minutes prior to departure Your crew are waiting to greet you aboard Reef Prince.
 Let them help you settle into your new home for the next 5 days.
 After a safety briefing we depart for the islands at 6am.
 Keep a watch from one the 3 decks for Whales, Dolphins & seabirds on the crossing to the Abrolhos Islands.
-We drop anchor within the shelter of the Southern Group to enjoy a tasty breakfast.
+We drop anchor within the shelter of the Islands to enjoy a tasty breakfast.
 You will then have the opportunity to snorkel, dive or walk upon and discover the coral atolls or go fishing for dinner.
-Cruise past square island and view a Sealion colony on our way to Pelsaert Island to discover an amazing number of resident and visiting seabirds.
-This afternoon we’ll make our way to the Coral Patches for more amazing diving and snorkeling.
+Cruise past the islands and view a Sealion colony and discover an amazing number of resident and visiting seabirds.
+This afternoon we’ll make our way to some more amazing diving and snorkeling.
 Or you may wish to relax on the upper decks and watch the sun go down with a glass of your favorite.

 Day 2: Easter Group for the evening